Paternity Rights and Responsibilities

 As with divorce actions involving children, parental responsibility in a paternity action comes in three forms: (1) shared parental responsibility, (2) shared parental responsibility with ultimate decision-making authority resting with one parent and (3) sole parental responsibility.

 Florida courts favor shared parental responsibility.
 Those parents who operate under this arrangement have equal decision-making authority on all of the major issues in a child’s life.
 This holds true regardless of the percentage of the overnights each one has with their children.

 Shared parental responsibility with equal decision-making authority means that, while the parents must consult with each other regarding major decisions affecting the child, the parent with the ultimate decision-making authority has the “final say” if there is a disagreement.

 Sole parental responsibility, which is rarely ordered, vests one parent with the ability to unilaterally make all parenting decisions without even consulting with the other parent.

 How AAA Family Law Can Help You With Your Case

-If you have a paternity issue in the Orlando metro area, please call Eduardo J. Mejias of AAA Family at (407) 260-6001 to schedule a free thirty-minutes of initial consultation.
-There is an hourly charge for additional consultation time.
+If you have a paternity issue in the Orlando metro area, please call Eduardo J. Mejias of AAA Family at (407) 260-6001 to schedule an initial consultation.
 See Family Lawyer Retainer Fees.

 We can represent you in paternity cases through a trial and, if necessary, in any appeals to one of the district courts of appeal in Florida.